mstoodle/jcon2024_workshop/Workshop_SharedCache/Section_2/README.md

 You won't see exactly the same time and memory usage in different runs, but the server startup time usually falls within a few tenths of a second and the memory usage is typically within a few MB.

-9. Optionally, stop the podman stats command running in the other terminal window by hiting control-C. You can also leave this command running for the other sections of this workshop so you can keep watching the statistics for the containers you use.

 9. You're done!